Factbox: India takes steps to ease impact from banknote ban

 Nov.
 15

-- Govt says banks must use indelible ink to ensure people change cash only once
+- Government says banks must use indelible ink to ensure people change cash only once

 Nov.
 14